Stamp duty in the ACT

 What is stamp duty?

-Conveyance duty, or stamp duty is the tax you pay when you buy a property in the Australian Capital Territory.
-How much you pay depends on the type of property you're buying, how much you earn (or your combined income, if you're buying as a couple), and whether or not it's your first home.
+Stamp duty, or conveyance duty as it's known in the ACT, is the tax you pay when you buy a property.
+How much you pay usually depends on the type of property you're buying, the value of that property and whether or not it's your first home.

 ACT Stamp duty calculator